-This guide is for managing credit accounts for Retail POS (R-Series) only.
-To process payments for a Lightspeed Golf house account, refer to Processing house account payments.
+This guide is for managing Retail POS (R-Series) credit accounts only.
+For Lightspeed Golf, refer to Processing house account payments.

-Once a credit account has been set up, users with credit account permissions can view and update credit accounts, manage account statements, view and print invoices, issue invoiced sale refunds, and manage other settings from the Customers > Credit Account page.
+Once a credit account has been set up, users with credit account permissions can view and update credit accounts, manage account statements, view invoices, issue invoiced sale refunds, and manage other settings from the Customers > Credit Account > Account page.

 Setting credit account permissions